Our Policy Agenda

 At Phoenix Zones Initiative, we aim to:

-- Achieve clear next steps for expanding human rights and establishing animal rights in domestic and international law.
+- Achieve clear next steps for expanding rights for the most vulnerable.

 We advocate for bringing the US into alignment with the global community’s acceptance of certain human rights; for example, through US ratification of the 1990 United Nations Convention on the Rights of the Child.
 Since Somalia’s ratification of the Convention in 2015, the US remains the only member of the United Nations that has not yet ratified the UN Convention on the Rights of the Child.